io-kats/software-renderer/README.md

 - A base shader program class interface trying to mimic the structure of GLSL shader programs (vertex and fragment shaders), as well as some example shaders.

-- 3 very simple scenes, including Blinn-Phong shading, texture sampling and (very jaggy) shadow mapping with a directional light.
+- 3 very simple scenes, including Blinn-Phong shading, texture sampling and simple shadow mapping with a directional light.

 ## Technologies